Make a donation to the scholarship fund

 “We’ve been overwhelmingly blessed every year with the support for the silent auction,” said Beth Lance, a St. Henry parishioner and retired healthcare administrator.

-“Over the past several years, the auction itself has raised an average of $30,000.
-Plus we get an additional $9,000-$10,000 in patron donations as well.
+“Over the past several years, the auction itself has raised an average of $30,000, plus an additional $9,000-$10,000 in patron donations.
 Some of the money we receive goes towards covering the overhead costs of the fashion show and luncheon, but most of it goes towards the scholarships.”